gheenc/Computational-Methods/pset4/README.md

 !['South Carolina Image'](images_sc.png)

 Choosing a drop down menu to display the states was a method of error handling in that it dramatically decrease the amount and type of error the user can make.
 I also had to handle errors in the calling of my dataset from the dropdown menu, for example, Alaska had some counties that did not have codings because they were defined  after 2013 when the RUCC codes were assigned.
 I also clarified on the front page that only the 50 contiguous US state would be analyzed to handle anyone erraneously wanting data about Puerto Rico, DC, or another US territory.

+Sources: [1] I adapted code by Robert McDougal demonstrating flask [2] Photos are from https://www.shepscenter.unc.edu/wp-content/uploads/2015/12/ruralurbancodes2013c.pdf and https://www.cdc.gov/nchs/data-analysis-tools/urban-rural.html [3] Used ChatGPT to develop API call [4] Used https://www.w3schools.com/Css/css_editor.asp as a template for the CSS and used ChatGPT to edit to my needs [4] Used ChatGPT to understand how to call in a CSS sheet and have buttons go to other pages

 ## Code Appendix
 ## Problem 1 - Code